carlbennett/realcraft/README.md

 **Realcraft** is a custom server implementation of [Minecraft](https://www.minecraft.net/) written in [REALbasic](https://en.wikipedia.org/wiki/REALbasic).
-It was started in 2013 by Jailout2000 after an argument ensued on Innectis resulting in the rebellious "I can code it better" being said to most of the Innectis community.
+It was written in 2011-2013 by Jailout2000 after an argument ensued on Innectis resulting in the rebellious "I can code it better" being said to most of the Innectis community.